 The SPCA’s inspection service is composed of four inspectors and also a dispatcher who receives all the complaints, calls back the people and coordinates the necessary follow-ups.

 At the federal level, inspectors are special constables responsible for enforcing the Criminal Code of Canada and they have the same powers as policemen except they aren’t armed.
-At the provincial level, they are mandated as inspectors for the MAPAQ* (the Quebec Department of Agriculture, Fisheries and Food of Quebec) to apply P-42.
+At the provincial level, they are mandated as inspectors for the MAPAQ* (the Quebec Department of Agriculture, Fisheries and Food) to apply P-42.
 When they seize animals in the course of their work, they are accompanied by a police officer for security measures.

 The inspectors spend a little more than half of their time on the road where they conduct inspections and investigations.
 The rest of their time is spent writing reports, assembling legal files and testifying in court when required.